 By construction, the marked points on $\DA$ and $\DB$ are subsets of $\Z.$ Therefore, we enumerate the marked points on the disc by increasing sequences of points.
 Let $\varrho_j$ (resp. $b_j$) be the horizontal curve connecting the $j$-th marked point and $(j+1)$-th marked point in $\DA$ (resp. $\DB$) for $1 \leq j\leq 2n$ (resp. $1 \leq j\leq n+1$).

-The group $\cA(A_{2n-1})$ is isomorphic to the mapping class group MCG($\DA$) of a closed disk $\DA$ with $2n$ marked points.
-The generator $\sigma^A_j$ corresponds to the half twist $[t^A_{\varrho_j}]$ along the arc $\varrho_j.$ Here, $t^A_{\varrho_j}$ is a diffeomorphism in $\DA$ rotating a small open disk enclosing the $j$-th and $(j+1)$-th marked points anticlockwise by an angle of $\pi$, permuting the two enclosed marked points, whilst leaving all other marked points fixed as shown in \cref{halftwist}.
+The group $\cA(A_{2n-1})$ is isomorphic to the mapping class group MCG($\DA$) of a closed disc $\DA$ with $2n$ marked points.
+The generator $\sigma^A_j$ corresponds to the half twist $[t^A_{\varrho_j}]$ along the arc $\varrho_j.$ Here, $t^A_{\varrho_j}$ is a diffeomorphism in $\DA$ rotating a small open disc enclosing the $j$-th and $(j+1)$-th marked points anticlockwise by an angle of $\pi$, permuting the two enclosed marked points, whilst leaving all other marked points fixed; see \cref{halftwist}.

-Similarly, the group $\cA({B_n})$ is isomorphic to the mapping class group MCG($\D^B_{n+1}, \{0\}$) of a closed disk $\DB$ with $n+1$ marked points fixing the point $\{0\}$ pointwise.
-The generator $\sigma^B_1$ corresponds to the full twist $[(t^B_{b_1})^2]$ along the arc $b_1$ and, for $2 \leq j \leq n,$ each generators $\sigma^B_j$ correspond to the half twist $[t^B_{b_j}]$ along the arc $b_j.$ Here, $t^B_{b_j}$ is a diffeomorphism in $\DB$ rotating a small open disk enclosing the $j$-th and $(j+1)$-th marked points by an angle of $\pi$ anticlockwise as illustrated in \cref{halftwist}.
-As a result, it interchanges the marked points $j-1$ and $j$ and leaves the other points fixing pointwise.
-Consequently, $(t^B_{b_1})^2$ is a diffeomorphism rotating a small open disk enclosing the marked points 0 and 1 anticlockwise by an angle of $2 \pi$ leaving all the marked points fixed pointwise as shown in \cref{fulltwist}.
+Similarly, the group $\cA({B_n})$ is isomorphic to the mapping class group MCG($\D^B_{n+1}, \{0\}$) of a closed disc $\DB$ with $n+1$ marked points, fixing the point $\{0\}$ pointwise.
+The generator $\sigma^B_1$ corresponds to the full twist $[(t^B_{b_1})^2]$ along the arc $b_1$, and for $2 \leq j \leq n,$ each generators $\sigma^B_j$ correspond to the half twist $[t^B_{b_j}]$ along the arc $b_j.$ Here, $t^B_{b_j}$ is a diffeomorphism in $\DB$ rotating a small open disc enclosing the $j$-th and $(j+1)$-th marked points by an angle of $\pi$ anticlockwise as illustrated in \cref{halftwist}.
+As a result, it interchanges the $j$-th and $(j+1)$-th marked points and leaves the other points fixing pointwise.
+Consequently, $(t^B_{b_1})^2$ is a diffeomorphism rotating a small open disc enclosing the marked points 0 and 1 anticlockwise by an angle of $2 \pi$ leaving all the marked points fixed, as shown in \cref{fulltwist}.